Jimmy Chérizier: Relationship with President Jovenel Moïse

-In investigating the 2020–21 Bel Air massacre and the 2021 Cité Soleil massacre, RNDDH reported that Haitian National Police officers did not intervene in the massacres after failing to receive orders from superiors and did not file any police reports on witness testimony, and that judicial authorities claimed to have received no complaints from any massacre victims.
+In investigating the Bel Air massacre and the 2021 Cité Soleil massacre, RNDDH reported that Haitian National Police officers did not intervene in the massacres after failing to receive orders from superiors and did not file any police reports on witness testimony, and that judicial authorities claimed to have received no complaints from any massacre victims.
 The RNDDH received reports that police equipment was used to conduct the massacres.
 It is alleged by some Haitians that President Jovenel Moïse was responsible for the massacres, using Chérizier's gang to repress government dissidents.

-In the weeks leading up to the assassination of Jovenel Moïse, the United Nations described gang violence as peaking at "unprecedented levels," and gang violence had caused a mass exodus of several thousands of people from Port-au-Prince.
-On 23 June 2021, Chérizier declared that the G9 gang collective would lead an armed revolution against Haiti's business and political elites.
+In the weeks leading up to the 7 July 2021 assassination of Jovenel Moïse, the United Nations described gang violence as peaking at "unprecedented levels," and gang violence had caused a mass exodus of several thousands of people from Port-au-Prince.
+On 23 June Chérizier declared that the G9 gang collective would lead an armed revolution against Haiti's business and political elites.
 He described the G9 as filling the void left by government weakness and a force "to deliver Haiti from the opposition, the government, and the Haitian bourgeoisie."
 He gave this statement to local media outlets surrounded by gang members wielding machetes and guns, and the statement was posted on YouTube.
 Chérizier publicly demanded Moïse's resignation from office a week before the assassination, calling for a "national dialogue" to redefine Haiti.
 In the aftermath of the assassination, Chérizier publicly mourned Moïse, including leading a crowd of more than 1,000 demonstrators calling for justice against the perpetrators.

-2022 gang war with G-Pèp
+2022 gang war between G9 and G-Pèp

-Beginning in July 2022, the G9 engaged in a war with rival gang G-Pèp for the control of Cité Soleil, Port-au-Prince.
+Beginning in July 2022, the G9 engaged in a war with rival gang G-Pèp for the control of Cité Soleil.
 The resulting 2022 Port-au-Prince gang war left at least 50 people dead.